pbgso/pbgso.github.io/attendance.md

 <br>

 <br>
-<strong style="color:#202520">Car parking</strong> is available (with purchase of a visitor pass) in the "Gateway Structure Parking Lot" and the open air lots behind the Manetti Shrem Museum. < a href = "https://goo.gl/maps/1iPmhnrLAqTvpaH56">See the map here</a>.
+<strong style="color:#202520">Car parking</strong> is available (with purchase of a visitor pass) in the "Gateway Structure Parking Lot" and the open air lots behind the Manetti Shrem Museum. <a href="https://goo.gl/maps/1iPmhnrLAqTvpaH56">See the map here</a>.
 <br>

 <br>